nickpoison/nickpoison.github.io/mran.md

 This is an easy approach mentioned in the discussion on Stackoverflow [Linking Intel's Math Kernel Library  to R on Windows](https://stackoverflow.com/questions/38090206/linking-intels-math-kernel-library-mkl-to-r-on-windows/56560870#56560870).
-The big _drawback_  is Intel's MKL  is __not__ freeware anymore, although you may be able to get it without cost.

-*  Get and install [Intel MKL](https://software.intel.com/content/www/us/en/develop/articles/intel-math-kernel-library-release-notes-and-new-features.html).
-Go over there and look around to see your options, but the bottom line is you have to register and wait for approval even if you just want to try it.
+*  Get and install [Intel MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.j05ihm).
+Go over there and look around to see your options, you may have to register.

 Once you receive and install the libraries,